mikhailamod/CryptoPrice/README.md

 2. View a graph of the selected cryptocurrency for the last 7, 14, 30 or 60 days.

 Features to implement soon:
+1. Add dialog when clicking on specific point on graph.
-1. Choose 5 favourite coins
+2. Choose 5 favourite coins
-2. Top 100 list
+3. Top 100 list